ezekielmogaka/Stock_status_monitoring_documentation/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Stock status monitoring project technical documentation
+Welcome to Stock status monitoring project  documentation
 ===================================================================

 This documentation should provide an overview of the entire stock status monitoring tool and a description of the scope of the system and its intended usage.
 The scope should also describe external interfaces to the system, external dependencies and provide a brief overview of the ‘characteristics’ of the system, commenting on aspects such as deployment of the system, requirements of the system for it to run etc...